 Three points for a published paper or article written by and by-lined or attributed to the candidate within the twelve months immediately prior to application.

 |Documentary proof will be required [e.g. a copy of the membership certificate in other professional societies, or a copy of a published paper].|

-1. The Executive Council of the IITPSA bestows the title of “Fellow of the Institute” [FIITPSA] only on those members who have made exceptional contributions to the Institute and to the computer industry in South Africa.
+1. The Board and the body of Past Presidents of the IITPSA bestows the title of “Fellow of the Institute” [FIITPSA] only on those members who have made exceptional contributions to the Institute and to the computer industry in South Africa.
 The committee of Past Presidents of the Institute recommends Fellowships to the Executive Council for Ratification.
 Fellows of the Institute of Information Technology Professionals South Africa will normally qualify as Professional Members of the Institute of Information Technology Professionals South Africa in their own right.
-Fellows, Professional Members, Full Members and Associate Members in good standing may vote in elections for officers of the Institute.
+Fellows, Professional Members, Members and Associate Members in good standing may vote in elections for officers of the Institute.

 |2.
 An incomplete tertiary education course may be credited for the actual number of years successfully completed.
 For example, two completed years from a three year Bachelor Degree with a major in computing [Level E] may be treated as Level D. Documentary evidence must be produced of the candidate having completed a certain portion of an appropriate course.

 |3.
 Candidates with more than one relevant qualification in the list above may be awarded the points for each qualification provided that each qualification is separate and does not form an extension of an existing qualification.
 For example, a candidate with a Bachelors Degree in Computer Science and with an Honours Degree that is based on the Bachelors Degree as a pre-requisite will be given 48 points.
 However, should the same candidate also have an MCSE that was not a part of the coursework for either of the two degree courses, then the candidate could be given a further 8 points..|